JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/mts.md

-# Multiple Trajectory Search (MTS)
+# Multi-trajectory search algorithm in pure Julia

 ## Description

-MTS: Multiple Trajectory Search for Large-Scale Global Optimization, is a derivative-free heuristic optimization method presented in paper [Lin-Yu Tseng and Chun Chen, 2008](https://sci2s.ugr.es/sites/default/files/files/TematicWebSites/EAMHCO/contributionsCEC08/tseng08mts.pdf).
+Multiple trajectory search (MTS) is a derivative-free heuristic optimization method presented by [Lin-Yu Tseng and Chun Chen, 2008](https://sci2s.ugr.es/sites/default/files/files/TematicWebSites/EAMHCO/contributionsCEC08/tseng08mts.pdf).
-The main algorihtm `MTS` contains three subroutines `localsearch1`, `localsearch2` and `localsearch3`.
+The `MTS` algorithm is implemented in the `NonconvexSearch.jl` package.
 This module implements all the optimization methods in the paper.
-People often use the entire `MTS` or only `localsearch1` to optimize functions, while `localsearch2` or `localsearch3` would rarely be used independently.
-Therefore, the module only exports `MTS` and `localsearch1`.

 ## Quick start